jakelime/db-helper/README.md

    - You can create any number of users, users are subset of the databases to be created in the database itself.

+## Known Issues

+Postgres helper is alot more complex than this simple implementation.

+1. Postgres users are not created and stored in the same database.
+1. Postgres user permissions can be tuned to table levels.
+For example;
+   if you created tables `[Table0, Table1, Table2]` when the
+   user is first created, then create `Table3`.
+The user will not by default be granted permissions to `Table4`.
+1. A more straightforward approach would be simply using `dbOwner` role to the application account.
+However, this would not satisfy the Principle of Least Privilege in cybersecurity.
+1. There are various workarounds, such as initializing the app using `dbOwner`, then downgrade the connection string to `read, write` only.

+   [**TODO**] OR, workout exactly all the SQL commands required to satisfy complexities from Postgres.

+   - Grant RW permissions and all future permissions to all tables
+   - Grant CREATE table permissions
+   - Grant user access to the database only
+   - Take care not to allow table name modifications, and/or delete operations.

 ## Helper functions

 ```bash